mysociety/yournextmp-popit/README.md

 ## Getting a development version running:

-(These are very rough instructions, written for a colleague who who's using Vagrant v1 for local development.)

-Make a new directory, change into that directory and create a `Vagrantfile` with:
+Make a new directory called `yournextmp`, change into that directory and clone the repository with:

-    vagrant init precise64

-Edit the Vagrantfile to forward a local port to the port that the development server will be listening to, by adding this
-line:

-    config.vm.network :forwarded_port, guest: 8000, host: 8080

-... in the `Vagrant.configure` block.

-Start that vagrant box with:

-    vagrant up

-Log in to the box with:

-    vagrant ssh

-Install git, which you'll need to clone the repository:

-    sudo apt-get update
-    sudo apt-get install git

-Clone the repository with:

     git clone --recursive <REPOSITORY-URL>

+Copy the example Vagrantfile to the root of your new directory:

+    cp yournextmp-popit/Vagrantfile-example ./Vagrantfile

 Copy the example configuration file to `conf/general.yml`:

-    cp yournextmp-popit/conf/general.yml{-example,}
+    cp yournextmp-popit/conf/general.yml-example yournextmp-popit/conf/general.yml

 Edit `yournextmp-popit/conf/general.yml` to fill in details of the PopIt instance you're using.